ckotte/packer-archlinux/README.md

 ### Grub

-You need to enter a password ("vagrant") with grub every time the VM boots to unlock /boot.
-It's possible to use grub-luks-keyfile and and the keyfile to automatically unlock /boot.
+You need to enter a password ("vagrant") with grub every time the VM boots to unlock /boot if LUKS is used.
+It's possible to use grub-luks-keyfile and the keyfile to automatically unlock /boot in this case.
 Note: This is only for testing.
 This shouldn't be done outside a (Vagrant) Virtual Machine.

 With packer: